jrverza/repository_git/readme.md

-Repositorio Teste criado a partir do terminal com Git.
+# Test repository created from terminal (cmd) with Git

-Push from Desktop and before pull from Github
+> Push from Desktop and before pull from Github